UN chief says climate alarms are ringing at a 'fever pitch' in frustrated speech

 The UN chief's speech and newly strident tone comes as Guterres prepares to launch his next five-year term as UN Secretary General.
 It also comes amid a global political landscape that has itself grown more moderate in tenor since the exit of former US President Donald Trump.

-The Secretary-General and President Biden met briefly on Monday evening at Biden's Manhattan hotel, with a discussion that "reaffirmed the strong partnership between the United Nations and the United States, anchored in shared principles and values," Guterres' office said.
+The Secretary General and President Biden met briefly on Monday evening at Biden's Manhattan hotel, with a discussion that "reaffirmed the strong partnership between the United Nations and the United States, anchored in shared principles and values," Guterres' office said.